robertorcosta/azure-docs.pt-br/articles/storage/files/storage-files-how-to-create-nfs-shares.md

 ---

-A aprovação de registro pode levar até uma hora.
+A aprovação do registro pode levar até uma hora.
 Para verificar se o registro foi concluído, use os seguintes comandos:

 # <a name="portal"></a>[Portal](#tab/azure-portal)
-Use Azure PowerShell ou CLI do Azure para verificar o registro do recurso NFS 4,1 para arquivos do Azure.
+Use o Azure PowerShell ou a CLI do Azure para verificar o registro do recurso NFS 4.1 para Arquivos do Azure.

 # <a name="powershell"></a>[PowerShell](#tab/azure-powershell)
 ```azurepowershell